-Manila, the capital of Philippines, is a major seaport.
+Manila is Philippines' capital city and the country's largest seaport.
 It has an excellent deep and sheltered harbour with built-up modern waterfront.
 On the south bank of Pasig river is situated the original city, Intramuros, established in 1571 by the Spanish, and containing unique examples of 17th-century Spanish architecture, together with encircling wall begun in 1590.
 During World War II, lots of the old city was destroyed.
 From Manila tourists can also visit Malacanang Palace, Taal volcano and Pagsanjan Falls.

 The Philippine capital of Manila was established by King Philip II of Spain.
 In the years which followed, the Spanish successfully prevented the Portuguese, Chinese and Dutch from settling in the Philippines.
 But the British occupied Manila during the Seven Years' War, though they agreed to return it to Spain under 1763 Treaty of Paris.
 During World War II, the Japanese took control of Manila, and eventually the United States recaptured the islands and returned them to Philippines.
 In 1946, the country was granted full independence.
 The first president was elected, Manuel Roxas.
 In more recent history was the exile of former leader Ferdinand Marcos and new Democratic leadership.